xebia/essentials/one-feature-at-a-time.md

 ---

 layout: card
 category: collaboration

 ---

 One feature at a time

 ---

-<p>First complete what you started before starting something
-      new.
-It decreases time to market and allows you to apply experience gained during development of the first feature in the development of the next one.</p>
+First complete what you started before starting something new.
+It decreases time to market and allows you to apply experience gained during development of the first feature in the development of the next one.

 ---

 ### Motivation